Skip to content

 url: https://element90.wordpress.com

 Neptune can render critical point fractal images.
-As described by the developer: “Fractals of the Mandelbrot sort have critical points which can be used as the initial value of each location calculated using the Mandelbrot algorithm, if a value that is not a critical point is used the resulting image is distorted and often looks like it has had chunks bitten out of it such fractals is [sic] called perturbed.
-The Mandelbrot itself only has one critical point which is zero.
-The pictures produced using different critical points mostly different from each other, there can be fwer [sic] pictures produced than there are critical points, sometimes all the critical points produce the same picture.
-Multiple critical point fractals are produced by combining all the different pictures together in one image.”
-Neptune can save images, called seeds, as PNG files.
-Then, you can import the seeds in Triton to create and save images of an even larger size.
-I don’t know why these two programs aren’t integrated in a single unit, but that’s the way they work (both applications come in one package and install automatically).
-I do like the fact that all image’s parameters are easy to access from a secondary window, that you can open alongside the image window and keep real-time track of changes, a nice thing to learn what each variable can do.
-Extensive documentation available as a PDF file from the parent website.
+Images, called seeds, can be saved as PNG files.
+Then, you can import the seeds to Triton to create and save larger pictures.
+I don’t know why these two apps aren’t integrated into a single program, but that’s the way they work (both applications come in one package and install together automatically, so go figure).
+I do like the fact that fractal parameters are easy to access from a secondary window, that you can open alongside the image window to keep real-time track changes, a nice thing to learn what each variable can do.
+Extensive documentation available as a PDF file from its parent website.

 Last revision: 21 April 2014.